 Tools to help you conduct your class at a distance

 Facilitate classroom and other campus-based activities—such as lectures, student questions, discussion, homework submissions, and exams—with these technology tool options:

 - Use Moodle, our primary resource, as detailed above.

 Use Zoom through Moodle, or as a stand-alone tool, for video conferencing and video meetings.
-Zoom is a web-based video conferencing tool with a local, desktop client and a mobile app that allows users to meet online, with or without video.
-Zoom users can choose to record sessions, collaborate on projects, and share or annotate on each others’ screens, all with one easy-to-use platform.
+Zoom is a web-based video conferencing tool with both a local desktop client and a mobile app that allow users to meet online, with or without video.

 Note: Please review the security best practices below.